Confirmation bias

 A series of psychological experiments in the 1960s suggested that people are biased toward confirming their existing beliefs.
 Later work re-interpreted these results as a tendency to test ideas in a one-sided way, focusing on one possibility and ignoring alternatives.
 Explanations for the observed biases include wishful thinking and the limited human capacity to process information.
-Another proposal is that people show confirmation bias because they are pragmatically assessing the costs of being wrong, rather than investigating in a neutral, scientific way.
+Another proposal is that people show confirmation bias because they are pragmatically assessing the costs of being wrong rather than investigating in a neutral, scientific way.

 Flawed decisions due to confirmation bias have been found in a wide range of political, organizational, financial and scientific contexts.
 These biases contribute to overconfidence in personal beliefs and can maintain or strengthen beliefs in the face of contrary evidence.
 For example, confirmation bias produces systematic errors in scientific research based on inductive reasoning (the gradual accumulation of supportive evidence).
 Similarly, a police detective may identify a suspect early in an investigation, but then may only seek confirming rather than disconfirming evidence.
 A medical practitioner may prematurely focus on a particular disorder early in a diagnostic session, and then seek only confirming evidence.
-In social media, confirmation bias is amplified by the use of filter bubbles, or "algorithmic editing", which display to individuals only information they are likely to agree with, while excluding opposing views.
+In social media, confirmation bias is amplified by the use of filter bubbles and "algorithmic editing", which display to individuals only information they are likely to agree with, while excluding opposing views.

 Definition and context

-Confirmation bias, a phrase coined by English psychologist Peter Wason, is the tendency of people to favor information that confirms or strengthens their beliefs or values and is difficult to dislodge once affirmed.
-Confirmation bias is an example of a cognitive bias.
+Confirmation bias, previously used as a "catch-all phrase", was refined by English psychologist Peter Wason, as "a preference for information that is consistent with a hypothesis rather than information which opposes it."

-Confirmation bias (or confirmatory bias) has also been termed myside bias.
-"Congeniality bias" has also been used.

 Confirmation biases are effects in information processing.
 They differ from what is sometimes called the behavioral confirmation effect, commonly known as self-fulfilling prophecy, in which a person's expectations influence their own behavior, bringing about the expected result.

 Some psychologists restrict the term "confirmation bias" to selective collection of evidence that supports what one already believes while ignoring or rejecting evidence that supports a different conclusion.
 Others apply the term more broadly to the tendency to preserve one's existing beliefs when searching for evidence, interpreting it, or recalling it from memory.
 Confirmation bias is a result of automatic, unintentional strategies rather than deliberate deception.
-Confirmation bias cannot be avoided or eliminated, but only managed by improving education and critical thinking skills.

-Confirmation bias is a broad construct that has a number of possible explanations, namely: hypothesis-testing by falsification, hypothesis testing by positive test strategy, and information processing explanations.